 - Similar level of integration options with third-party tools and systems

 - Private task management options for project progress

 - Built-in conversations and chat functionality to improve knowledge base

 - Easy to import setups from competitors (including monday.com, Asana, Trello, etc…)

 - More robust time tracking and time management features (resource management)

-- Some lite CRM and CRM software features
+- Some lite sales CRM automation and CRM software features

 - More cluttered, slightly overwhelming interface views (trying to be all things to all people)

 - Lots of customization “possible” means that it can take a while to build a useful view (monday.com works better out of the box)

 ClickUp Pricing: ClickUp offers an innovative pricing structure, starting with their Free Forever Plan (basically just a task management tool with no integrations), then a $5 / month per member plan (basic plan with integrations, multiple dashboards), then $9 / month per member (advanced mind maps, automation, time tracking, SSO), and finally a custom priced Enterprise Plan (account manager, API access, HIPPA compliance, etc…).